Doing an end-run around the Israeli-Palestinian conflict?

 In addition, Saudi Arabia would get various weapons systems that it hasn't received to date, partly because they would threaten Israel's qualitative military edge.
 And, it would receive US dispensation to create a civilian nuclear energy program, which would presumably wean it off its total dependence on domestic oil.

 Saudi Arabia, in return, would settle the Yemen war, and commit to not building further political, military, or economic ties with Iran or China.
-Saudi Arabia has already signed a peace deal with Iran, but nothing else has happened.
-It's also openly flirting with Chinese investors, seeking access to their bountiful infrastructure investment funds.
+Saudi Arabia has already signed a peace deal with Iran, but nothing else we know of between the two countries has happened.
+It's also flirting with Chinese investors, seeking access to their bountiful infrastructure investment funds.

-Most importantly for Israel, Saudi Arabia would sign a peace deal with Israel, thereby ending Israel's long exclusion from the Muslim Middle East.
-Although Israel has a recent peace deal with the United Arab Emirates, Morocco, and Bahrain, in addition to peace with Jordan and Egypt, a Saudi deal would be a significant breakthrough.
+Saudi Arabia would also sign a peace deal with Israel under the new understanding.
+Although Israel signed an agreement recently with the United Arab Emirates, Morocco, and Bahrain and has long-standing treaties with Jordan and Egypt, a deal with Saudi Arabia, the Muslim world's wealthy guardian of the holy places, would be a significant breakthrough.

-The Saudis would demand concessions from the Israelis, including a halt to further settlement construction and expansion in the West Bank, and a commitment not to annex that territory.
-This would upset the nationalist right in Israel, and Benjamin Netanyahu, the current Israeli prime minister, might have to dump his ultra-right allies and build a new coalition with centrist parties.
+The Saudis would reportedly demand concessions from the Israelis, including a halt to further settlement construction and expansion in the West Bank and a commitment not to annex that territory.
+This would upset the political right in Israel, and Benjamin Netanyahu, the current Israeli prime minister, might have to dump his current allies and build a new governing coalition with centrist parties.

-I find it hard to believe that the Israelis will go for this.
-The ultra-nationalists and their allies are hell-bent on annexing at least Area C in the West Bank, and Saudi Arabia can't touch them anyway.
-Sure, having a peace deal with the Saudis would be nice, but the hard right doesn't care about that all that much.
-A state of perpetual war, which has no real military threat, suits them.
+I find it hard to believe that the current Israeli government will go for this.
+The ultra-nationalists and their allies are keen to annex Area C in the West Bank, and they know that Saudi Arabia can't touch Israel militarily.
+Having a peace deal with the Saudis would be nice, but the political right isn't overly concerned with diplomacy.

-If Netanyahu pivots to the center parties and dumps the political right, he'll lose his ability to shape his own future in court.
-He's facing multiple indictments in court, and the only way he will wriggle free is if he pushes ahead with his "judicial reform," aka "coup."
-The centrist parties won't buy that, so he's stuck with the nutty, but powerful, right-wingers.
+If Netanyahu pivots to the center and dumps the political right, he'll lose his ability to shape his own future in court.
+He's facing multiple indictments, and the only way he will wriggle free is if he pushes ahead with his "judicial reform."
+The centrist parties won't buy that, so he's stuck with the right-wingers.

 But who knows?
 It's an interesting alternative, and even if it doesn't work now, it may reappear in a few years.